Overview

 Waveform elements display the volume-based waveform for audio.
-A waveform element might be used to visualize a podcast host’s conversation, or it might display a Garage Band-style track editor.
 Apple's native waveform elements are quite customizable, so you can make the perfect waveform for your app's style.

 Audio files are not elements and must be added as a waveform input to be visible in a project.
 That said, regardless of whether an audio file is a waveform input, it can always live in the project’s library and be controlled using audio actions.